-Some analysts are concerned that a nuance in ASC 842 lease accounting guidance creates a loophole that enables off-balance-sheet financing.
+Some analysts are concerned about rumors of off-balance-sheet financing.
+The concerns stem a perceived nuance in ASC 842 lease accounting guidance creates a loophole that enables off-balance-sheet financing.
 This would be alarming because ASC 842 was specifically designed to eliminate off-balance-sheet financing in the form of operating leases.
-However, ASC 842 has not created an alarming new loophole.
+However, despite rumors, ASC 842 has not created an alarming new loophole.

 The nuance is related to leases that companies have committed to but have not yet commenced.
 ASC 842 defines the commencement date as the “date on which a lessor makes an underlying asset available for use by a lessee.”
 The date lessees take possession of an asset, not the commitment date, is the date they must put the right of use asset and lease liability on the balance sheet.